 - 1. The dose of diazepam prescribed. - 2.
 The specific description of the seizure for which diazepam is prescribed. - 3.
 The specific time to administer diazepam.
 The order must state a specific time after seizure onset, or within a certain period of time, or after a specified number of seizures occurring over a specific time interval (for example, after a seizure of 5 minutes duration, or within 5 minutes of seizure, or after 2nd seizure occurring within an hour). - 4.
-The frequency of diazepam administration at home and at school shall be in accordance with the FDA-approved labeling, and should not be administered more than one time every fiveday period, and not more than five times per month.
-This information must be obtained from the parent/guardian.

-- 5. Documentation from the prescribing practitioner that the student has previously received diazepam without adverse effects prior to its use in the school setting. - 6.
-The date and time that diazepam was administered within the past 12 months. - 7.
+The frequency of diazepam administration at home and at school shall be in accordance with the FDA-approved labeling, and should not be administered more than one time every five-day period, and not more than five times per month.
+This information must be obtained from the parent/guardian. - 5.
+The date and time that diazepam was administered within the past 12 months. - 6.
 A list of other medications prescribed for the student.